Culture or Strategy — Which Comes First?

 What If You Put Strategy First?
 (The WHAT)

 What if you put strategy first in the culture or strategy debate?

-Executives can certainly select directions and make plans for the future regardless of the company’s cultural environment.
+Executives can certainly hold strategy retreats and select directions and make plans for the future regardless of the company’s cultural norms.
 They can set goals and timelines and communicate that information to their constituency.
-There can be related metrics, incentives and progress reports.
+There can be related metrics, incentives, and progress reports.

-The strategy can even be just what the organization needs to survive and thrive in the future.
+The strategy may even be exactly what the organization needs to survive and thrive in the future.
 But if the strategy is counter to the way employees think and behave, it is doomed to failure.

-And, because cultural change is slow, long before the culture shifts to accommodate a misaligned strategy, the business plan will have failed.
-A prevailing cultural environment can be changed…but only with time and a concerted effort by all involved.
-In a sense, culture is a major resource to be utilized as you execute a strategy.
+And, because cultural change is slow, long before the culture shifts to accommodate a misaligned strategy, the business plan will have struggled at best and failed at worst.
+A prevailing cultural environment can be changed — but only with time and a concerted effort by all involved.
+In a sense, culture is the major resource to be utilized as you execute a strategy.

 The Bottom Line